dimi-fn/Various-Data-Science-Scripts/MATLAB/README.md

     * `clear workspace`
     * `clear classes`

+* Use `disp` to print messages while debugging functions as well as the given strings to command window
+    * e.g.: `disp('starting the loop')`

 * % This is a comment on Matlab code cell
     * Matlab **markdown** https://www.mathworks.com/help/matlab/matlab_prog/marking-up-matlab-comments-for-publishing.html